^Top^

 How to Get the Word Out?

-Shay Seaborne, Synergy Field writes:
+Shay Seaborne writes:

 We chose a name and began to spread the word. - I made a one-page flier, announcing our group, giving an idea of its "flavor," and providing contact information.
 The name and contact information are repeated in tear-off tabs along the bottom of the paper.
 These have proven popular with for busy homeschool parents.